It would be unwise to be a priori against contemporary art. After all, the art of our elders was in their day their contemporary art.

 state-sponsored artists for works that they would not agree to donate,

-in their vast majority, not a dime. - THE SCIENTIFIC POINT DE VUE of the informative content of the oeuvres
+- THE SCIENTIFIC POINT DE VUE of the informative content of the oeuvres

 : At